jlas1/Klicky-Probe/README.md

 ### Automatic Z Calibration

-If you want to use the Z-Endstop switch of the Voron to calculate the Z-Offset, use the new [automatic Z calibration](https://github.com/protoloft/klipper_z_calibration).
+If you want to use the Z endstop switch of the Voron to calculate the Z-Offset, use the new [automatic Z calibration](https://github.com/protoloft/klipper_z_calibration).

 Most of necessary macros are already included in the klick-probe.cfg, what is missing is the specific z_calibration configuration and the macro that is called to do the actual calibration.
-All of this is included in the [Klicky automatic Z calibration configuration](https://github.com/jlas1/Klicky-Probe/blob/main/Klipper_macro/z_calibration.cfg)
+All of this is included in the [Klicky automatic Z calibration configuration](https://github.com/jlas1/Klicky Probe/blob/main/klipper_macro/z_calibration.cfg)

 You should then add a call to CALIBRATE_Z at the end of your PRINTER_START (before any purge line).